-By adopting this framework, the City Council aims to:
+By working together within this framework the City Council aims to:

-- Clarify the approach to more local control of services and the options available; - Provide greater local influence over services; - Improve local service delivery, increasing effectiveness by tailoring it to better suit local needs; - Maintain access to local services that might otherwise be at risk and where possible enhance services.
+- Clarify the approach to more local control of services and the options available - Provide greater local influence over services - Improve local service delivery, increasing effectiveness by tailoring it to better suit local needs - Maintain access to local services that might otherwise be at risk and where possible enhance services - Ensure that, where services or assets are transferred to local control or management, the necessary resources are in place to make them sustainable.

-- We will publicise the framework widely and use it to support discussions with interested neighbourhoods about their ambitions and the support they may need. - We will carry out a review of the legal boundaries and options related to our procurement process, to ensure as much flexibility as possible in adopting new contracts and amending existing ones.
+- We will publicise the framework widely and use it to support discussions with interested neighbourhoods about their ambitions and the support they may need - We will carry out a review of the legal boundaries and options related to our procurement process, to ensure as much flexibility as possible in adopting new contracts and amending existing ones.